RetroGamer74/BaNX/README.md

 If running BaNX you get you're not banned, do not repeat the procedure continuosly or you will be banned.
 Do it just for once per day if you need it.

 Disclaimer: Using your cert out of your switch could become your switch banned.
 Use at your own risk.
-I'm not responsible of it.

 ### Instructions